leburgel/uniformMpsTutorial/README.md

 ## Setup and installation

-The tutorial is given in the form of IPython Notebooks, which provide a detailed guide through the relevant concepts and algorithms, interspersed with checks and demonstrations.
+The tutorial is given in the form of IPython Notebooks written in either Julia or Python, which provide a detailed guide through the relevant concepts and algorithms, interspersed with checks and demonstrations.
 Reference implementations are also given in MATLAB.

+### Julia

+For those wondering where to start, we highly recommend using the Julia version of the tutorials.
+Aside from demonstrating the relevant MPS algorithms, the Julia notebooks also serve as a gentle introduction to the [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) and [TensorKit.jl](https://github.com/Jutho/TensorKit.jl) packages for tensor computation.
+This not only allows for more concise and intuitive implementations compared to ones based on plain multidimensional arrays, but also provides a gateway to more involved tensor network applications using [TensorKit.jl](https://github.com/Jutho/TensorKit.jl) and other packages such as for example [MPSKit.jl](https://github.com/maartenvd/MPSKit.jl).

+To run the notebooks, you should have a working Jupyter installation (see below) as well as a functioning [IJulia Jupyter kernel](https://github.com/JuliaLang/IJulia.jl).
+After this, simply instantiate the environment specified in the 'Project.toml' file in the Julia notebook folder and you are good to go.

+### Python

+The Python version of the notebooks is slightly more barebones, and implements everything using plain NumPy arrays.
+This way of working requires less intuition into using tensors as multilinear maps as is done in [TensorKit.jl](https://github.com/Jutho/TensorKit.jl), but comes with some extra overhead in the form of additional reshapes, permutes, casting to and from vectors and the like.

-The easiest way to get all of the tools needed to open and run the notebooks is to install Python via the anaconda distribution: https://docs.anaconda.com/anaconda/install/.
+The easiest way to get all of the tools needed to open and run the notebooks is to [install Python via the anaconda distribution](https://docs.anaconda.com/anaconda/install/).
 This automatically comes with all packages needed for this tutorial.

-If you already have a python version installed, you may [install Jupyter](https://jupyter.org/install) seperately via the [Python Package Index](https://pypi.org/) by running
+If you already have a python version installed, you can [install Jupyter](https://jupyter.org/install) seperately via the [Python Package Index](https://pypi.org/) by running
 ```console
 pip install notebook
 ```